tmtxt/tmtxt.github.com/_posts/2021-05-03-mistakes-of-software-developer-favor-nosql-over-sql-part-1.md

 which is similar to JSON model used in document databases today.
 That model worked well for one-to-many relationships.
 However, when it comes to many-to-many relationships, this design exposes a whole lot of problems, from joining issue to duplicate data management.
-Two alternative solutions were proposed.
-They were Relational model and Network model.
+Two alternative solutions were proposed, Relational model and Network model.
 The fact is obvious, Relational model wins the long run.

 It seems that NoSQL